vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 ### Persistent Volume Rename

-Velero will rename a restored PV during restore if both of the following conditions are met,
+Velero will rename a restored PV during restore if both of the following conditions are met:

-1. The PV already exists
+1. The PV already exists.
-1. The PV’s namespace has been [remapped]()
+1. The PV’s namespace has been [remapped](#restoring-into-a-different-namespace).

 If both conditions are met, Velero will create the PV with a new name in the namespace you have specified for the remap.
 The new name is the prefix `velero-clone-` and a random UUID.
 Velero also preserves the original name of the PV by adding an annotation `velero.io/original-pv-name` to the new PV object.